 Tags are keywords embedded into a digital file to describe the contents of that file.
 They are part of the file’s metadata.
 Tags aren’t always called tags.
 Gmail and Blogger call them labels.
 Microsoft Office, iPhoto and other apps just stick with keywords.
 Whatever they are called, they all do the same thing – make it easier to organize your archives so you can find stuff quickly.
+Mac users running the latest version of OSX (Mavericks) now have the ability to tag documents as they are saved.

 The key to using tags is consistency.
 To a computer, Florida, Fla. and FL are three different places.
 Most family historians are already familiar with this concept thanks to our genealogy software.
 When including surnames as tags, I preface the family name with “surname:” (example: surname:Barker).
 Since my research includes family names like “Link”, I’ve found this little trick keeps my search results down to a much more manageable number.